-Why natural gas prices plummeted with other energy commodities (Part 1 of 4)
+Why natural gas prices rose while oil and liquids prices fell (Part 1 of 4)

-The front month contract for natural gas closed at $4.05 per MMBtu (millions of British thermal units) on January 10, a decrease from the prior week’s close of $4.30 per MMBtu.
-Last week’s drop has partially reversed the gains that natural gas prices have made since early November, when prices were trading at the $3.45 per MMBtu level.
-As recently as late December, natural gas prices were trading around $4.45 per MMBtu.
+The front month contract for natural gas priced at Henry Hub closed at $4.35 per MMBtu (millions of British thermal units) on December 13—up significantly from the prior week’s close of $4.11 per MMBtu.
+Also, natural gas prices are up over 20% since mid-November, when prices were around $3.55 per MMBtu.
+Currently, natural gas is trading around $4.35 per MMBtu.

 Natural gas price movement is also relevant for commodity ETFs such as the U.S. Natural Gas Fund (UNG), an exchange-traded fund designed to track the price of Henry Hub natural gas (the standard benchmark for domestic natural gas prices).

 Natural gas prices are low from a long-term perspective

 From a long-term historical perspective, natural gas has been trading at low levels over the past few years.
 Prior to the financial crisis of 2008, natural gas had reached peaks of over $15.00 per MMBtu.
 Since 2008, a large amount of natural gas supply has come online without an equivalent increase in demand due to the discovery and development of large natural gas shale resources in the United States.
 Many investors expect natural gas prices to remain relatively depressed, as the development of shale resources has allowed companies to produce natural gas economically at lower prices.

 For companies weighted towards natural gas assets and production, prices have an important effect on valuation